 What is Employer Defense?

 Workers’ compensation employer defense involves the use of defenses to keep injured workers from receiving their benefits.
 There are many common defenses that an employer may use to deny your workers’ compensation claim.
-They include the following:
+They include the following list of examples.

 #1 Intoxication from Drugs or Alcohol